MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/inventory-how-count-adjust-reclassify.md

 You must take a physical inventory, that is, count the actual items on hand, to check if the quantity registered is the same as the physical quantity in stock at the end of a financial year, if not more often.
 If there are differences, you must post them to the item accounts before you do the inventory valuation.

 > [!NOTE]
 > This procedure describes how to perform a physical inventory using a journal, the **Phys.
-Stock Journal** page.
+Inventory Journal** page.
 You can also perform the task using documents, the **Physical Inventory Order** and **Physical Inventory Recording** pages, which provide more control and support distributing the counting to multiple employees.
 For more information, see [Count Inventory Using Documents](inventory-how-count-inventory-with-documents.md).<br /><br />
 > Note that the document-based functionality cannot be used to count items in bins, warehouse entries.

 Apart from the physical counting task, the complete process involves the following three tasks: